MarcelaLePortfolio/motherboard-systems-hq/PHASE11_BUNDLING_STEP1_ENTRYPOINTS.md

  Role

+ Secondary script modules (public/js, public/scripts, public/*dashboard*.js) are inventoried as candidate internal modules.

- Scripts are grouped by functional area.
+ Scripts are grouped by functional area (core, chat, delegation, SSE, agent status).

- Any load-order dependencies or pain points are noted.
+ Initial load-order dependencies and pain points are noted.

-When these are checked, you are ready for:
+You are now ready for:

 STEP 2 – Design the bundling strategy (single bundle entrypoint and vendor handling).

+In STEP 2 we will:

+Decide whether /bundle.js should absorb /js/dashboard-status.js and /js/matilda-chat-console.js.

+Identify the true entrypoint file for the bundle (likely public/js/dashboard-bundle-entry.js).

+Plan how to avoid double listeners and maintain SSE + Matilda Chat behavior under reloads.